dfghjkjhgr/PyCalc/README.md

 # PyCalc
-A simple calculator for python
+A simple terminal based calculator for Python.